 The Company evaluates tax positions taken or expected to be taken in the course of preparing its financial statements to determine whether the tax positions are "more-likely-than-not" to be sustained by the applicable tax authority.
 Tax positions not deemed to meet the "more-likely-than-not" threshold are reserved and recorded as a tax benefit or expense in the current year.
 All penalties and interest associated with income taxes are included in income tax expense.
 Conclusions regarding tax positions are subject to review and may be adjusted at a later date based on factors including, but not limited to, on-going analyses of tax laws, regulations and interpretations thereof.
-As of December 31, 2017, the Company did not have any uncertain tax positions that met the recognition or measurement criteria, nor did the Company have any unrecognized tax benefits.
-Conclusions regarding tax positions are subject to review and may be adjusted at a later date based on factors including on-going analyses of tax laws, regulations and interpretations thereof.
-The Company's 2016, 2015 and 2014 tax year returns remain subject to examination by the relevant federal, state, and local tax authorities.
+As of December 31, 2018, the Company did not have any uncertain tax positions are subject to review and may be adjusted at a later date based on factors including to review and may be adjusted at a later date based on factors including on-going analyses of tax laws, regulations are subject to review and may be adjusted at a later date based on factors including on-going analyses of tax laws, regulations are subject to review and may be adjusted at a later date based on factors including on-going analyses of tax laws, regulations and interpretations thereof.
+The Company's 2017, 2016 and 2015 tax year returns remain subject to examination by the relevant federal, state, and local tax authorities.